txodds/tx-on-chain/docs/index.md

 [TxODDS US Baskeball Feed v1.12](assets/txodds-basketball-feed-v1.12.pdf)

-In contrast to the B2B offering, (limited) historical access to to data is also included.
+In contrast to the B2B offering, (limited) historical access to data is also included.

 ## Content in the `fixtures` and `odds` channels